Roz McCall

 Rosalind McCall (née Stockton; born 27 June 1969) is a Scottish politician.
-She is a member of the Scottish Conservative and Unionist Party, and a Member of the Scottish Parliament (MSP) for the Mid Scotland and Fife region.
+She is a member of the Scottish Conservative and Unionist Party, and a former Member of the Scottish Parliament (MSP) for the Mid Scotland and Fife region.

 Early life

 Daughter to Mary Miller Reid Stockton and James Wardlaw Stockton, McCall was born in Bishopbriggs at Stobhill Hospital; the family later moved to Milngavie.
 McCall attended Westbourne School in Glasgow from 1974 to 1987.
 Leaving school with 8 O grades and 3 Highers, she took an apprenticeship position at House of Fraser, completing her training and rising to Department Manager.
 She eventually set up her own business with her husband.

 Political career

 In the 2017 Perth and Kinross Council election, she was elected to the Strathearn ward.
 McCall remained on Perth and Kinross Council until 2022.

 In the 2019 general election, McCall was the Conservative candidate in Cumbernauld, Kilsyth and Kirkintilloch East winning 7,380 votes and coming in third place.

 McCall stood in the Dunfermline constituency at the 2021 Scottish Parliament election, where she finished in third place with 15.4% of the vote.
 Additionally, she was fifth on the party list for the Mid Scotland and Fife region.